yabetse-geb/ShutEyeShowdownConcept_backend/design/concepts/api-generation.md

 - A `SleepSlot` must exist for the user on the specified date.

 **Effects:**
 - The `wakeUpSuccess` status is updated for the user's `SleepSlot`.
-Success is true if the reported time is within five minutes of the target wake-up time.
+Success is true if the absolute difference between the reported time and target wake-up time is within the tolerance (toleranceMins) specified in the SleepSlot.
 - Returns the boolean success status.

 **Request Body:**